 Impact of Coronavirus (COVID-19) on Education Appeals

-New Government legislation and updated guidance that came into force on 24 , April 2020, (as amended 6/1/21) has resulted in changes to the way that school admission appeal hearings will be carried out during the coronavirus (COVID-19) restrictions.
+New Government legislation and updated guidance that came into force on 24, April 2020, (as amended 6/1/21 and 6/9/21) has resulted in changes to the way that school admission appeal hearings will be carried out as a result of coronavirus.
 In Stoke-on-Trent, we will continue to hold telephone conference appeals hearings for the time being and we are currently working with Appeals Panel members to facilitate this in accordance with DfE guidelines.

 Please note that whilst we continue to work to meet the deadlines issued by the DfE in relation to processing admission appeals it may not always be possible to proceed with school admission appeals in accordance with the published timetable, the new legislation acknowledges and makes provision for this.
-Regrettably this means that there may be unavoidable delays to progressing and hearing appeals this year due to the Coronavirus outbreak.
+Regrettably this means that there may be unavoidable delays to progressing and hearing appeals this year.

-If you have applied for your child to change schools part-way through the year, an appeal will be heard within 30 school days of you requesting one.
+If you have applied for your child to change schools part-way through the year, an appeal will be heard within 30 school days from the date we receive your appeal.

-For school places starting September 2021, the appeal dates are:
+For school places starting September 2022, the appeal deadlines are: